Colorado Counseling License Requirements

 - Pass the Colorado Mental Health Jurisprudence exam.

-- Apply for LAC licensure and permission to take the National Association for Addiction Professionals (NAADAC) Master Addictions Counselor exam.
+- Apply for licensure and permission to take the NCAC I exam (for CATs), the National Certified Addiction Counselor (for NCAC) II exam (CASs), or the National Association for Addiction Professionals (NAADAC) Master Addictions Counselor (MAC) exam (for ACDs).

 Read more about substance abuse counselors and what they do on our substance abuse counseling career guide.